fruit/sfDoctrineTablePlugin/README.markdown

           class: Category
           local: category_id

-  Assume we need to join both tables Company and Category from the table Article.
+  Assume we need to join both tables "Company" and "Category" from the table "Article".

     [php]
     <?php